 Project Sunshine Canada

-Caroline Bell-Ritchie co-founded Project Sunshine Canada (PSC) in Toronto, Ontario in 2007 with the goal to expand Project Sunshine’s great work across Canada.
-With the support of Project Sunshine U.S., PSC launched with a single volunteer at the Robert Schad Naturopathic Clinic, and has grown to now include programming in 23 medical facilities across the country.
+Caroline Bell-Ritchie co-founded Project Sunshine Canada (PSC) in Toronto, Ontario in 2006 with the goal to expand Project Sunshine’s great work across Canada.
+With the support of Project Sunshine U.S., PSC launched with a single volunteer at the Robert Schad Naturopathic Clinic, and has grown to now include programming in over 30 medical facilities across the country.

 Caroline served as President of the board and continues to work passionately to raise funds to support PSC’s programming.
 She is incredibly inspired by the volunteers who work diligently to bring programming, humour and compassion to so many children in the hospital and their caregivers.